High Court partially upholds kiwifruit growers claim over Psa

 The litigation is being supported by litigation funder, LPF Litigation Funding, a New Zealand-owned company chaired by former Court of Appeal and Supreme Court Judge Bill Wilson QC.

-The plaintiffs alleged MPI failed to follow its own regulations under the Biosecurity Act and this failure caused the PSA incursion in 2009/2010.
+Cameron said Kiwifruit growers continue to suffer the effects of Psa eight years after its onset.

+"We hope that the Government accepts the Judge's decision and that kiwifruit claim growers can finally be properly compensated for their losses," he said.

-The Psa virus swept through the kiwifruit heartland of the Bay of Plenty in 2010/11, hitting the gold variety known as Hort16a particularly hard.
+Psa swept through the kiwifruit heartland of the Bay of Plenty in 2010/11, hitting the gold variety known as Hort16a particularly hard.

+The successful introduction of a new, Psa resistant cultivar, Gold3, has allowed the industry to bounce back to well beyond pre-Psa production levels.